aarti1723/ANPR-and-ATCC-for-Smart-Traffic-Management-/README.md

 # ANPR and ATCC for Smart Traffic Management
+AI-powered Smart Traffic Management System using YOLOv8, OpenCV, Flask and EasyOCR for ANPR, ATCC, Helmet Detection and Traffic Violation Detection.

 An AI-powered Smart Traffic Management System that performs:
 - Automatic Number Plate Recognition (ANPR)